C4RMONA/git-it-done/README.md

 ![Git it Done](https://user-images.githubusercontent.com/101689362/186307451-334c88ad-9553-42fc-82d8-a4071ce7eec3.gif)

 ## Contributions
-No contributions is being accepted at this time.
+No contributions are being accepted at this time.